Paracas & El Chaco: Home to Peru’s incredible red-sanded beach

 Peru Hop also has Paracas and all the above-mentioned towns & cities on their bus itinerary.

 Alternatively, you can fly from Cusco or Arequipa to the nearby town of Pisco, and then get a 20-30 minute bus or taxi from there to Paracas.
 Just whatever you do, for the love of ceviche don’t bike there.

 Make sure you’re staying either on the main El Chaco road that goes through the town or closer to the sea if possible.
 Any further than that and the streets start to lose infrastructure, dogs start to lose their manners and you start to feel on edge.
 We stayed at Willy’s House (another choice made entirely on the name of a place) and found it good enough for the price.

-Nicer would have been Kokopelli, but it’s a bit more expensive than the Kokopelli in Lima as it has more of a luxury pool party vibe (though if you’ve been to one you can get discount on the second by keeping your wristband on).
+Nicer would have been Kokopelli (you can see why in the image below!), but it’s a bit more expensive than the Kokopelli in Lima as it has more of a luxury pool party vibe.
+However, if you’ve been to one Kokopelli hostel you can get discount on the second by keeping your wristband on.

 The only accommodation available in Paracas National Park is a tent-stay on a scallop farm, which would definitely been a fascinating experience!

 We absolutely recommend trying one of the typical food restaurants on Alameda Alan García Pérez, near but not on the waterfront (non-surprisingly, the waterfront restaurants can get a little pricey).
 Of an evening, you’ll see locals start to sit out in plastic chairs at restaurants served by a pavement BBQ.
 Bloody yum!